ad656/git-add-delete/README.md

 # git-add-delete
-python code to add a github repo and delete one
+#python code to add a github repo and delete one
+#works for python 2.7